bolderflight/invensense-imu/README.md

 Mpu9250 mpu9250(&SPI, 2);
 ```

-**void Config(TwoWire &ast;bus, const uint8_t addr)** This is required when using the default constructor and sets up the I2C bus and I2C address.
+**void Config(TwoWire &ast;bus, const I2cAddr addr)** This is required when using the default constructor and sets up the I2C bus and I2C address.
+The address will be I2C_ADDR_PRIM (0x68) if the AD0 pin is grounded and I2C_ADDR_SEC (0x69) if the AD0 pin is pulled high.

 **void Config(SPIClass &ast;spi, const uint8_t cs)** This is required when using the default constructor and sets up the SPI bus and chip select pin.